Skip to Content

 Who Is Protected from Employment Discrimination in California?

-Anti-discrimination laws exist at the federal and state level, though many laws only apply to employers that have a certain number of employees.
+Anti-discrimination laws exist at the federal and state levels, though many laws only apply to employers that have a certain number of employees.
 The Equal Employment Opportunity Commission (EEOC) is the federal agency that handles allegations of discrimination in the workplace.

 • Race